Artillery (magazine): History and profile

 Artillery was co-founded in 2006 by former LA Weekly editorial staff members Tulsa Kinney and Charles Rappleye as an alternative to "the stodgy, art-mag paradigm"—as editor-in-chief, Kinney put it in the inaugural issue—slyly referencing the often academic "artspeak" generated by gallery press releases and prevalent in widely circulated arts publications such as Art in America and Artforum.

 To date, the single most widely read Artillery feature article, published in January 2011, turned out to be the last interview conducted with international art star Mike Kelley before the artist committed suicide that same month.
 The feature, written by Kinney, revealed the depths of the artist's depression and his apparent disenchantment with the commercial art world.

-Artillery is notable for its interviews and reviews of artists, including artists Njideka Akunyili Crosby, Kehinde Wiley, Jim Shaw, Elliott Hundley, Amadour, Joan Didion, Francesca Woodman, William Kentridge, Tala Madani, Wolfgang Tillmans, and Abraham Cruzvillegas.
+Artillery is notable for its interviews and reviews of artists, including artists Njideka Akunyili Crosby, Kehinde Wiley, Jim Shaw, Elliott Hundley, Barbara Kruger, Amadour, Joan Didion, Lita Albuquerque, Francesca Woodman, William Kentridge, Tala Madani, Catherine Opie, Wolfgang Tillmans, and Abraham Cruzvillegas.